top of page

 Battery

 The original Ni-Mh type EN-4 batteries were pretty poor.
 Any original battery that was used will almost certainly no longer work.
-New 3rd party Ni-Mh options are available which will get around 40 shots per charge.
-3rd party Li-ion versions also exist and they will last longer.
+New 3rd party Ni-Mh and Li-ion versions exist, but in my experience the latter don't last as long, despite being the newer technology.
 We are used to pro DSLR batteries lasting thousands of shots and this is already true by the D2H/X series, so it's only really this first generation that was hamstrung on battery life.
 Some of this is due to battery technology and some is due to the camera's power efficiency.
 I was lucky (again) here and managed to find a new/old stock (BNIB) Nikon EN-4, which worked really well.

 The rear of the D1, with original BM-1 LCD cover